jrmyok/cdd/README.md

-# Crypto Risk Analysis Project
+# Crypto Risk Analysis Project Weekend Project

 This project uses a combination of APIs, scraping techniques, and AI to generate risk scores for different cryptocurrencies.
 Its goal is to provide transparency and awareness about potential scams or low-quality coins, colloquially known as "shitcoins".